duplocloud/docs/faq.md

 * A serverless application is counted as 1/2 unit (example: AWS ECS Service, Azure Web App, Google GKE Service)
 * AWS Managed Airflow (MWAA) worker is counted as 1/2 unit.
 For an MWAA environment, the number of workers is calculated as the average of the minimum and maximum worker count.

+Additionally, it's estimated that DuploCloud will add approximately $100 to $200 per month to a company's cloud spend, providing a cost-effective solution for managing cloud resources efficiently.

 ### Can you delete an application and all its resources with a single click and confirmation?

 Yes.